ynusinovich/detecting-wildfires-with-computer-vision/README.md

-# Code for the "Detecting Wildfires with Computer Vision" project
+# Code for the "Detecting Wildfires with Computer Vision" Project

 Organized for AI Socratic Circles with Andre Erler.